ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 ### The relationship between the diversity of genres an individual listens to, their self-reported mental health conditions, and the different perceived music effects.
 *Member: Judy Lee*

+The visualizations aim to explore the connection between music genres, the diversity of genres an individual listens to, and how these factors influence perceived music effects on well-being and mental health.
+The central research question guiding this exploration is: "How do an individual's favorite genre and the diversity of music genres they listen to impact the perceived effects of music on their well-being and self-reported mental health conditions?".

+Additionally, the visualizations help address key questions such as whether certain genres are associated with positive or negative effects on well-being, whether individuals who listen to a wider variety of genres report greater improvements in well-being, and whether those with different mental health conditions have distinct musical preferences.

 #### **What is the relationship between the variety of genres an individual listens to and their self-reported mental health conditions?**